-For dialysis patients, do the benefits of kidney transplant outweigh the risks?
+For dialysis patients, do the benefits of a kidney transplant outweigh the risks?

 “Most patients who come into our clinic come in thinking that they just want to get off dialysis,” says Jon Hundley, M.D., a transplant surgeon at Piedmont Transplant Institute.

-Patients on dialysis typically undergo the treatment three times a week for about four hours per visit on an inpatient or outpatient basis.
-Alternatively, they may be able to receive at-home dialysis.
+Patients on dialysis typically undergo treatment three times a week for about four hours per visit on an inpatient or outpatient basis.
+They may also be able to receive at-home dialysis.

-“It drains you,” says Dr. Hundley.
+“It drains you,” Dr. Hundley says.
 “A lot of them describe it as miserable.”

 Increased life expectancy with kidney transplant